This is one of the questions that I often get from tanning beginners. “Can I shower after tanning?”

 Here is why taking a shower after tanning is actually a good thing.

-• It washes away chemicals available in tanning lotions that have the potential of hurting your skin.
+- It washes away chemicals.
+Showering removes tanning lotions that could potentially irritate your skin.

 Cons